Shyam-pi/Active-Learning-Implementations/README.md

 # Active-Learning-Implementations

-This was a group assignment for the course Machine Learning in BITS Pilani to implement various Active learning methods For testing, we have used the wine dataset from sklearn.
+This was a group assignment for the course Machine Learning in Spring 2019 in BITS Pilani to implement various Active learning methods
+For testing, we have used the wine dataset from sklearn.

 The following Algorithms have been implemented in both stream-based and pool-based approaches:-